tracybrtn/e-commerce-back-end/README.md

 ## Description

-Back end for an e-commerce site that uses Express.js, Sequelize, and MySQL
+Back end for an e-commerce site that uses Express.js, Sequelize, and MySQL2.

 ## Table of Contents